mani2106/discord_genai_bot/README.md

 - Bot commands are set to only work in a single server (configured by `GUILD_ID`) can be expanded to global if needed.
 - "Bot doesn't respond / commands not registered": ensure `GUILD_ID` is set and the bot has permission to register commands for that guild.
 Check the bot logs for sync errors.
 - The configured context window in vLLM, can only support 2 or 3 roundabouts before filling up the context window, context can be increased in `--max-model-len` argument.
-- "vLLM container fails to start": check the container logs (`docker logs <container>`) and verify the model path and host mounts.
-GPU errors usually indicate driver or Docker runtime misconfiguration.
-- "Slow responses": CPU-only inference will be slow for large models.
-Use a smaller model or enable GPU.

 ## Where to look in the code